peterthehan/discord-dad-bot/README.md

    Add as many rules as you want to configure for other servers.

+   - `label` is an optional descriptive label for the rule that is used for logging whenever the rule is triggered.
    - `guildId` is the server id.
    - `ignoreChannelIds` is a `Set` of text channel ids the bot ignores user messages from.
    - `username` is the display name of the webhook that sends the response message.
    - `avatarUrls` are the image urls the webhook randomly picks from to set the avatar.
-   - `triggerResponse` is a function the bot tests a user message against to determine whether to send a response message or not.
+   - `trigger` is a function the bot tests a user message against to determine whether to run `handleTrigger` or not.
-   - `createResponse` is a function the bot runs to create the response message.
+   - `handleTrigger` is a function the bot runs if the channel criteria, `trigger`, and `chance` are satisfied.
-   - `chance` is the percentage chance the bot sends the response message, use values between 0 and 1 (inclusive).
+   - `chance` is the percentage chance the bot runs `handleTrigger` even if it evaluates to `true`, use values between 0 and 1 (inclusive).

    Some useful resources: